-Alex Goran: He broke up with you over text message?
+Alex Goran: [in Miami, referring to Natalie's boyfriend] He broke up with you over text message?

 Ryan Bingham: That's kind of like firing someone over the Internet.

-Ryan Bingham: I thought I was a part of your life.
+Ryan Bingham: [over the phone] I thought I was a part of your life.

 Alex Goran: I thought we signed up for the same thing...
 I thought our relationship was perfectly clear.
 You are an escape.
 You're a break from our normal lives.
 You're a parenthesis.